-Commands: "Forward" - "Stand" - "Right/left" - ("Stand") - "Down" - "Come".
+"Forward" - "Stand" - "Right/Left" - ("Stand") - "Down" - "Come" Commands:

-Simultaneous hand signals, when the dog is distant, are allowed in addition to voice commands i.e., also the "stand" and "down" commands.
+Simultaneous hand signals, when the dog is distant, are allowed in addition to voice commands.
+For redirecting into the circle and/or the square, only one hand may be used.
+One hand or both hands may be used at the "stand" and "down" commands.

-Description: A circle, 2 m in radius (4 metres in diameter) is located 10 metres from the starting point i.e., the circle's centre is approximately 10 m from the starting point.
+A circle, 2 m in radius (4 metres in diameter) is located 10 metres from the starting point i.e., the circle's centre is approximately 10 m from the starting point.
 The centre of the circle may not be indicated in any way.
-The circumference of the circle (12.6 m) should be made visible by marking it at least on 8 points (with short visible pieces of tape, chalk, etc.) or marking the whole circumference.
+The circumference of the circle (~ 12.6 m) should be made visible by marking it at least on 8 points (with short visible pieces of tape, chalk, etc.) or marking the whole circumference.
 The aim of the markings is only to help the handler and judge to evaluate whether the dog is inside or outside the circle.
 The marking of the circumference should not be conspicuous to the dog.
 Particularly, if the whole circumference is marked, the contrast between the markings and background should be very slight.
 Visible strings, canvas, plastic hoses, etc., which are conspicuous and can be clearly seen by the dog, are not allowed.

-A square of the size 3 m X 3 m is situated approximately 25 m from the starting point and approximately 23 m from the centre of the circle.
+A square of the size 3 m x 3 m is situated approximately 25 m from the starting point and approximately 23 m from the centre of the circle.
 These measures are to the centre point of the square.
-Cones (appr.
-10 - 15 cm high) mark the square at each corner.
-Visible lines (e.g., tape, chalk lines, canvas) should connect the cones on their outer side.
-(See Chapter VII Appendix 5)
+Cones (approx. 10-15 cm high) mark the square at each corner.
+Visible lines (e.g., tape, chalk lines, canvas) should connect the cones on their outer side (see Chapter VII Appendix 5).